sindresorhus/awesome-scifi/readme.md

 ## Suggested

 We've heard these books are awesome, but no one has done a PR to add them yet.
-If you think any of these are awesome, please read the [contribution guidelines](contribute.md), remove it from this list, and open a PR!
+If you think any of these are awesome, please read the [Contributing Guidelines](contributing.md), remove it from this list, and open a PR!

 * [Accelerando](https://www.goodreads.com/book/show/17863.Accelerando) by Charles Stross
 * [An Oblique Approach](http://www.goodreads.com/book/show/406911.An_Oblique_Approach) by David Drake, Eric Flint